beego/beedoc/en-US/mvc/controller/controller.md

 }
 ```

-In the exapmle above, it implemented RESTful structure by overwriting functions.
+In the example above, it implemented RESTful structure by overwriting functions.

-Now let's see a popular architecture: Implementing a baseController and some initialzing methods then other controlers just inherit from it.
+Now let's see a popular architecture: Implementing a baseController and some initializing methods then other controllers just inherit from it.

 ```
 type NestPreparer interface {